How to Compost in a Five-Gallon Bucket (Small-Space DIY System)

 Compost in a Five-Gallon Bucket (Small, Simple & Surprisingly Effective)

 A five-gallon bucket compost system is one of the simplest ways to turn kitchen scraps into soil strength.
-If you want sustainable solutions that actually fit into real life — apartments, patios, small yards — this method delivers.
+If you want sustainable solutions that actually fit into real life — apartments, patios, and small yards — this method delivers.

 Five gallon bucket compost system with kitchen scraps and soil for small space sustainable gardening